Privacy Policy

 The Controller’s data processing principles are in accordance with the legal regulations related to data protection.

-The Controller is the operator of the app. urodapter.com webpage (Webpage), on the one hand, it is engaged in media content provision and provides the services available there in relation to its such activity and, on the other hand, it performs the related IT services as well.
+The Controller is the operator of the app.urodapter.com webpage (Webpage).
 For the purposes of this Policy, each individual who enters or visits the Webpage and provides his or her data referred to herein is considered a user (hereinafter referred to as User).

 1. Whose data is being controlled?

 Every User is a subject to data controlling.
-Persons, who do not share any personal data, the Cookie Policy concerns.
+Persons who do not share any personal data are covered by the Cookie Policy.
 Persons who provide personal data during contact are considered Data Subjects/Users.

 2. What sort of personal data is being controlled?